The Purpose of a Radar Detector

 What Happened to all Those Other 14 Bands Cobra Says That Are Used?

-One of Cobra’s marketing ploys is to slice up these three radar bands and one laser band into 8 bands and then sprinkle in their claims that their detectors can also detect POP radar, Spectre, Strobe Alert and what ever else their marketing department can throw in.
+Prior to Cobra's acquisition by Cedar Electroncs (the parent company of Escort), Cobra’s marketing ploys is to slice up these three radar bands and one laser band into 8 bands and then sprinkle in their claims that their detectors can also detect POP radar, Spectre, Strobe Alert and what ever else their marketing department can throw in.

-These deceptive practices employed by Cobra, along with their detector's horrible performance, are the main reason I recommend avoiding their products.
+These deceptive practices employed by Cobra, along with their radar detector's horrible performance of the past, were the main reason we've recommend avoiding their products.

 False Alerts is the #1 Complaint from Radar Detector Users!